Samasaur1/samasaur1.github.io/_posts/2023-08-22-terminal-apps-respecting-system-dark-mode.md

     }
 }
 ```
-When using the newer method, note how I store the observation in `observation` (defined outside of this snippet).
+When using the newer method, note how I store the observation in `observation` (declared outside of this snippet).
 You must keep a reference to the observation if you want it to actually observe.

+#### parsing commands

 Also note the `callback()` function, which is defined like so:
 ```swift